 Before arriving in Asia, it was somewhere we had barely heard of and not really considered visiting, apart from the fact a couple of friends had recommended it.

 But those friends had recommended it for diving; something I’m not particularly interested in as I have a mild fear of being underwater!

 The more we travelled, the more we were told: go to Koh Tao.
 You have to go to Koh Tao.
 Koh Tao is the best Thai island.
 Don’t miss Koh Tao.

 And so we went north instead of south from Koh Phangan, and as we were a little apprehensive of it being overhyped, we arrived with an open mind.
 We looked down from the boat as we waited to get off, and huge shoals of fish congregated around us in every direction, the clear sea broken up by coral reefs.

 Then we got to the end of the pier and were hounded for the next 100 metres.
 “TAXI TAXI TAXI BOAT TAXI WHERE YOU GO TAXI TAXI?!?!?!!??”
 This would be our soundtrack for the next few days, and already I was SICK OF IT.

-Unfortunately, we had only booked somewhere for the following night, and tonight it was fully booked.
+Unfortunately, we had decided to come a day early after figuring we might actually want to spend a bit longer on Koh Tao, so we had only booked somewhere for the following night, and tonight it was fully booked.
 So was the hostel next door.
 And the hostel opposite.
 Clearly everyone was coming from Koh Phangan, and a LOT of people had come off the boat with us.
 Shit.